 The cost of gum disease treatment is dependent on your individual circumstances.
 The severity of your gum disease will determine which treatment method is required.
-As a Smile member, you will receive a guaranteed saving of at least 15% on all dental procedures in comparison to regular patients.

 Treatment at home through proper brushing and flossing are important to remove plaque from the teeth and gums.
 While brushing assists to eliminate plaque on the surface of the teeth, flossing helps to remove plaque from between the teeth and beneath the gum line.
 Used regularly as a part of your daily oral health care regime, brushing and flossing can help to prevent and decrease the symptoms of gum disease.

 While at home care is important for removing bacteria and reducing the risk of gum disease, gum disease can only be cured by a professional dentist.